ishanshah001/everyday-notes/README.md

 ## 🧠 Goal

-To build a deep understanding of the tools used preparing for both academic and industry-level roles.
+To build a deep understanding of the tools used, preparing for both academic and industry-level roles.

 ## 🛠️ Tools